FrancGarcia/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](Screenshot1.png)

 ---
-> **IMPORTANT:** All of the steps described below are the same steps I took.
-For simple understand, the directions are written in second person.
+> **IMPORTANT:** All of the steps described below are the same steps I took (I have Windows operating system).
+> For simple understand, the directions are written in second person.
 ---

 # **STEP 2: Connecting Remotely**